-Mole Rats in Space: Snakes and Ladders - and Mole Rats and Rocket Ships!
+Mole Rats in Space: Chutes and Ladders With Imagination

 When you're playing a board game with kids, the theme and setting of the game take on even more importance than usual.
 As our kids get older it becomes easier and easier to keep their interest on a game based on pure strategy like Othello or Chess, but right now my son and I still typically play one normal game of chess quickly followed by a version where action figures are placed on the board and the pieces talk to each other a lot.